 Unlink a storage account

 To stop using a storage account, unlink the storage from the workspace.
-Unlinking all storage accounts from a workspace means Log Analytics will attempt to rely on service-managed storage accounts.
+When you unlink all storage accounts from a workspace, Azure Monitor Logs uses service-managed storage accounts.
 If your network has limited access to the internet, these storage accounts might not be available and any scenario that relies on storage will fail.

 Replace a storage account

 To replace a storage account used for ingestion:

 - Create a link to a new storage account.
 The logging agents will get the updated configuration and start sending data to the new storage.
 The process could take a few minutes.